 Rising sea levels will increase erosion of beaches and flood coastal marshes, tidal flats, and other important habitats for fish and wildlife.
 Development of coastal areas and shoreline armoring (e.g., bulkheads, seawalls) prevent habitat from reestablishing inland.
 Sea level rise will eliminate low tidal areas and freshwater tidal areas.

-Ocean waters are becoming warmer, altering the species found in our waters, affecting migration and breeding patterns, and increasing harmful algal blooms.
-Ocean acidification is a significant problem for species that depend on calcium carbonate to make shells or skeletons, including shellfish, corals and some types of plankton.
-This acidification could result in the decline of species that provide the foundation of the marine food web and support commercial fisheries.
+Ocean waters are warming.
+This will change the species found in our waters, affect migration and breeding patterns, and increase harmful algal blooms.
+Ocean acidification is a big problem for species that depend on calcium carbonate to make shells or skeletons - shellfish, corals, and some plankton.
+These species are the foundation of the marine food web and may decline with ocean acidification.

 Streams and rivers

-Alpine and subalpine habitats are declining primarily because warmer temperatures allow tree lines to advance upwards, thereby squeezing alpine systems.
+Alpine and subalpine habitats are declining primarily because warmer temperatures allow tree lines to advance upwards, which squeezes alpine systems.
 These trends are expected to continue, leading to a substantial decline or potential disappearance of high-elevation tundra and subalpine vegetation in the Olympic Peninsula by 2100.
 Species that live in these high-elevation systems would need to seek alternative habitats or perish.

-Washington’s arid lands include habitats ranging from shrub-steppe grasslands, dunes and the Palouse prairie.
-These habitats host numerous native plant and animal species.
-Many of these species already live near their physiological limits for water and temperature stress, and projected higher summer temperatures will further stress already vulnerable species.
+Washington’s arid lands include shrub-steppe grasslands, dunes, and the Palouse prairie.
+These habitats host many native plant and animal species that already live near their physiological limits for water and temperature stress.
+Projected higher summer temperatures will further stress already vulnerable species.
 Increased temperatures will also benefit invasive species such as cheatgrass, which thrives in hot, open environments and crowds out native species.